aadel/sqlalchemy-solr/README.md

 translates to `[2024-01-01T00:00:00Z TO *]`

+## Operator Translation
+`ILIKE` and `NOT ILIKE` operators are translated to `LIKE` amd `NOT LIKE` operators which are case in-sensetive in Solr.

+## Miscellaneous
+SQL statement semi-colon is removed if present.

 ## Compatibility

 | Feature                          | 6.0 | 6.5 | 6.6 | 7.x | 8.x | 9.x |